 I♥ Zadie Smith and "Swing Time"

-Lily only plays a minor role for the actual plot but there is a few more times where the girl narrator emphasises how extremely gentle and generous Lily is ("always gracious, always friendly, always kind").
-And although she is not even 10 years old, she draws that connection between whiteness, privilege, and being a sweet, likeable girl.
-Because obviously, Lily doesn't have to live in fear of an alcoholic, violent, sexually abusive father, nor does she spend lonely afternoons in front of the TV, waiting until the unemployed mum comes home late and totally wasted.
-This is Tracey's life, Tracey who is passionate and bright and talented but at times also brutal, sneaky, and ruthless, hardened by the world around her.
+Lily only plays a minor role for the actual plot but the narrator mentions repeatedly how gentle and sweet she (Lily) is ("always gracious, always friendly, always kind").
+Although she is not yet 10 years old, she draws that connection between whiteness, wealth, and being a sweet, likeable girl.
+Lily doesn't have to live in fear of an alcoholic, violent, sexually abusive father, nor does she spend lonely afternoons in front of the TV, waiting until the unemployed mum comes home late, drunk and high.
+This is Tracey's life, Tracey who is passionate and bright and to the brim full of life - but at times shows a brutal and sneaky side, hardened by the world around her.

 The story reminds us that it is easy to be a sweet and considerate person when this is how you are treated by everyone.
 This goes for all the Lilys of this world.
 It twists the saying You get what you give, and proves that more often than not, the opposite is true: You give what you get (an argument brilliantly made in the movie Parasite: "They are rich.
 But they are nice" says the driver of a super-rich family, upon which his wife laughs: "Don't you understand?
 They are nice because they are rich!")
 People who face the world with aggressiveness, contempt, and rage usually mirror the way they have been treated.
 The story of Tracey made me think of the myth of the "Angry Black Women".
 Zadie Smith does not simply reject that narrative.
 Instead, she tells the story of a woman who has suffered violence and marginalization from the moment she was born, so when she actually becomes bitter, angry, and cynical, all we feel is empathy.

 “People aren’t poor because they make bad choices.
 They make bad choices because they’re poor.”